The music industry is a fragmented and diverse world made up of executives, managers, publicists, musicians and everything in between.

 - Lyricist.
 A lyricist should have all the same skillsets as a songwriter but are often hired for their ability to write great lyrics.

 - Music producer.
 A music producer is someone who writes, arranges, produces and records songs.
 As a music producer, you can record songs for others or for your own projects.
+So you get practicing for this profession by getting a good DAW for your home computer.

 - Composer.
 Composers create music for media – films, TV shows, video games and more.
 Typically, they are producers in their own right too.